+'''

 update-records

 delete-records

 update-records-from-instance

+'''

 Instances are referenced in the database by values stored in the key slots.
-If delete-records-from-instance is called with an instance of a class that does not contain any keys, then all records in that table will be deleted.
+If delete-records-frominstance is called with an instance of a class that does not contain any keys, then all records in that table will be deleted.

 UPDATE-RECORDS-FROM-INSTANCE - Update database from view class object.
-Function update-records-from-instance object &key database => database database object.
-This will default to the value of default-database. '''
+Function update-records-from-instance object &key database => object An instance of a View Class.

+database database object.
+This will default to the value of default-database.